Website Accessibility (a11y) | WCAG & EEA

 Frequently Asked Questions (FAQ)

 ‘a11y’ is short for ‘accessibility’ replacing the eleven characters ‘ccessibilit’ with the number 11.
-It refers to user accessibility, and in our case it is the name of our accessibility tool; UserA11y.
+It refers to user accessibility, and in our case it is the name of our web accessibility tool; UserA11y.

 Accessibility is crucial because it ensures that all users, including the 15% of the world’s population who experience some form of disability, have equal access to information and functionality.
 It promotes inclusivity and is often required by law in many regions.